bsraj2020/E-Railway-Ticket/README.md

 This Desktop Application can save Login Id , Bank details , Passengers details and Journey details .
 Retrieve All saved information for perticular passenger and Open a new Form Window for that with all Info.
 Loaded

-# Next Goal
-Next goal for this project is to Automate the Railway Ticket Process using Automation Frameworks like Selenium or others .

 # Tech & Tools Used
 * #### Visual Studio ( With Installed Supported Packages for .Net)
  ![](need_to_install.png)